ThoroughFuture/CAMEL2/README.md

-This is the predictions for the CAMELYON16 testset for "Enhancing weakly supervised learning for histopathology images by incorporating the significance ratio".
+This is the CAMEL2 code for MNIST and predictions for the CAMELYON16 testset for "CAMEL2: Enhancing weakly supervised learning for histopathology images by incorporating the significance ratio".

 ## Download